methylDragon/dds-runtime-type-introspection-investigation/src/rti_connext_dds/cpp/dynamic_data_sequences/src/README.md

-# Example code: Using Dynamic Data to publish and subscribe
+# Example: Sequences in Dynamic Data

 ## Building the Example :wrench: